amit1870/abhyas/fastest/readme.md

 - pytest collect tests methods prefixed with `test_` from class prefixed `Test` without `__init__`.
 - methods decorated with `@staticmethod` and `@classmethod` also considered test functions.

-## How to pytest

-> Run tests in a module
-> `pytest test_mod.py`

-> Run tests in a directory
-> `pytest testing/ testing2/`

-> Run tests by keyword expressions
-> `pytest -k 'MyClass and not method'`

-> Run tests by collection arguments

-> To run a specific test within a module:
-> `pytest tests/test_mod.py::test_func`

-> To run all tests in a class:
-> `pytest tests/test_mod.py::TestClass`

-> Specifying a specific test method:
-> `pytest tests/test_mod.py::TestClass::test_method`

-> Specifying a specific parametrization of a test:
-> `pytest tests/test_mod.py::test_func[x1,y2]`

-> Run tests by marker expressions
-> `pytest -m slow`

-> Run tests from packages
-> `pytest --pyargs pkg.testing`

-## Managing loading of plugins

-> Early loading plugins
-> `pytest -p mypluginmodule`

-> Disabling plugins
-> `pytest -p no:doctest`

->

-## Pytest Mark

-> Marks `pytest.mark` can be used apply meta data to test functions (but not fixtures), which can then be accessed by fixtures or plugins.
->

-## Fixtures
-> in testing , a fixture provides a defined, reliable and consistent context for the tests.
-> fixture can include enviroment context or content such as dataset.
-> Fixture define the steps and data that consitute the `arrange` phase of a test.
-> in pytest, fixtures are functions that serve this purpose.
-> we can tell pytest that a particular function is a fixture by decorating it with `@pytest.fixture`.
-> Fixtures are requested by test functions or other fixtures by declaring them as argument names.
-> Tests don't have to be limited to a single fixture, either.
-> They can depend on as many fixtures as you want, and fixtures can use other fixtures, as well.
-> This is where pytest’s fixture system really shines.

-> Fixture availability is determined from the perspective of the test.
-> A fixture is only available for tests to request if they are in the scope that fixture is defined in scope.
-> If a fixture is defined inside a class, it can only be requested by tests inside that class.
-> if a fixture is defined inside the global scope of the module, then every test in that module, even if it’s defined inside a class, can request it.

-> Autouse fixtures are executed first within their scope.
-> Autouse fixtures are assumed to apply to every test that could reference them, so they are executed before other fixtures in that scope.
-> Fixtures that are requested by autouse fixtures effectively become autouse fixtures themselves for the tests.
-> So if fixture a is autouse and fixture b is not, but fixture a requests fixture b, then fixture b will effectively be an autouse fixture as well, but only for the tests that a applies to.

-> conftest.py: sharing fixtures across multiple files
->

-### Fixture scopes
-> Fixtures are created when first requested by a test, and are destroyed based on their scope:

-> `function`: the default scope, the fixture is destroyed at the end of the test.

-> `class`: the fixture is destroyed during teardown of the last test in the class.

-> `module`: the fixture is destroyed during teardown of the last test in the module.

-> `package`: the fixture is destroyed during teardown of the last test in the package.

-> `session`: the fixture is destroyed at the end of the test session.

-> Fixtures requiring network access depend on connectivity and are usually time-expensive to create.
-> Extending the previous example, we can add a scope="module" parameter to the @pytest.fixture invocation to cause a smtp_connection fixture function,
-> responsible to create a connection to a preexisting SMTP server, to only be invoked once per test module (the default is to invoke once per test function).
-> Multiple test functions in a test module will thus each receive the same smtp_connection fixture instance, thus saving time.
-> Possible values for scope are: function, class, module, package or session.

-### Pytest Hooks

-> `pytest_configure` is used to add/modify global config object.
-> any change to config in `pytest_configure` hook will be reflected to global.
-> global config can be access in test/fixture using `request.config` or `pytestconfig` fixture.
-> `pytest_configure` is used to add/modify global config, session-wide settings, or variables
-> that remain constants during session.

-> `pytest_addoption` is used to add custom option from command line.
-> either your can use this hook or can add option in `pytest.ini` file.
-> but if your custom option has variable values, better use command line.
+### pytest running ways

+** run test in a module or list of modules **
+`pytest test_mod.py`
+`pytest test_mod_one.py test_mod_two.py`

+** run test with dir **
+`pytest testing/ testing2/`

+** run tests by keyword expressions **
+`pytest -k 'MyClass and not method'`

+** run tests by collect argument: specific test within a module ** `pytest tests/test_mod.py::test_func`

+** run tests by collect argument: all tests in a class ** `pytest tests/test_mod.py::TestClass`

+** run tests by collect argument: specific test method ** `pytest tests/test_mod.py::TestClass::test_method`

+** run tests by collect argument: specific parametrization of a test ** `pytest tests/test_mod.py::test_func[x1,y2]`

+** run tests by collect argument: tests by marker expressions ** `pytest -m slow`

+** run tests by collect argument:  tests from packages ** `pytest --pyargs pkg.testing`

+### pytest marker @pytest.mark
+- `pytest.mark` used to apply meta data to test functions only

+### pytest fixture @pytest.fixture
+- fixture provide a defined, reliable and consistent context for the tests.
+- fixture provide a fixed baseline upon which tests can reliably and repeatedly execute, enhancing test isolation and reproducibility.
+- fixture used for setting up and tearing down test environments.
+- fixture defines the steps and data that consitute the *arrange* phase of a test.
+- fixtures are requested by test functions or other fixtures by declaring them as argument.
+- fixture are available for tests to request if they are in the scope.
+- *function*: the default scope, the fixture is destroyed at the end of the test.
+- *class*: the fixture is destroyed during teardown of the last test in the class.
+- *module*: the fixture is destroyed during teardown of the last test in the module.
+- *package*: the fixture is destroyed during teardown of the last test in the package.
+- *session*: the fixture is destroyed at the end of the test session.

+** why scope is needed ? **
+fixture requiring network access, database access are time-expensive to create. so destroying such fixture with each test is not optimal.

+### pytest conftest.py(plugin)
+- conftest.py: sharing fixtures across multiple files
+- fixture/hooks defined with root conftest will be available to subdir tests.
+- fixture/hooks defined in subdir conftest will not be available to root tests.

+### pytest hooks @pytest.hookimpl
+- hooks are used to modify/extend default bevaiour of framework.
+- hooks are gateway to framework where you can plugin/alter default.
+- various stages hooks allow to inject code at different stage of testing.
+- bootstrapping -> initialization -> collection -> runtest -> reporting -> debugging
+- bootstrapping : called at begin and end of testing.
+-               : crucial for setting up/tear down configuration/env that needed for testing.
+- initialization: these hooks come into play after bootstrap.
+-               : instrumental for tasks like adding command-line-option or adding new plugings.
+-               : these hooks set stage for customized testing env.
+- collection    : deals with discovering and collecting tests.
+-               : they give power to collecting strategy allow to add/modify/skip tests on custom criteria.
+- runtest       : these hooks offer way to customize test execution.
+-               : hooks enables action before/during/after a test in run.
+-               : actions can be from setting up test data to cleaning resource after a test.
+- reporting     : these hooks are all about how test results are processed/presented.
+-               : way to customoze the output/create custom reports
+- debugging     : these hooks are valuable for debugging.
+-               : comes into play a when tests fail or when you need to drop into an interactive session.
+-               : they can help in inspecting the state of a test at various points or managing breakpoints.